Please check back as more camps and activities will be added.

-Lake McMurtry Outdoor Adventure camp is designed to foster environmental stewardship among our youth.
+Adventure Camp at Lake McMurtry is designed to foster environmental stewardship among kids ages 7-12.
 At camp we engage children by using outdoor fun to create pathways for lessons in environmental education, ecology, team building, and much more!
-All camp sessions are designed by professional educators and are perfect for the young and curious.
-Camp is entirely outdoors and consists of a wide variety of activities.
-Each day at camp will be an outdoor adventure filled with numerous opportunities for hands on learning.
-For ages 7-12.
-For more information, visit https://www.lakemcmurtry.com/adventure-camp.html
+All summer camp sessions are designed by professional educators and are perfect for the young and curious.
+Camp is entirely outdoors and creates the perfect environment for young explorers to engage in hands on learning.
+For more information, visit https://www.lakemcmurtry.org/adventure-camp.html

 Stillwater KIDS Summer Sports Camp

 Stillwater KIDS Summer Sports Camp is a great way to keep your kids excited, having fun, safe, and moving during the summer!
 As a full day camp all summer long, students are able to experience many different sports such as martial arts, tumbling, basketball, Frisbee, and more!
 Kids ages 5-12 may join the program as long as space is still available.
 In order to get more information visit our website at www.StillwaterSummerCamp.com or contact us at (405) 372-5425.

 Join us for lots of exciting opportunities for a fun-filled summer at Youth Fitness Zone!
 All camps are Monday-Friday from 1:00-4:00pm and include theme related activities as well as snack time.
 Click here for more information.